Example Mapping: Making Stories Concrete

 Example Mapping is a structured conversation technique created by Matt Wynne.
 The idea is simple: get a small group together for a short, focused session, take a single user story, and break it apart until everyone agrees on what “done” looks like.
 What are the rules?
 What are the concrete examples?
 What can’t we answer yet?

-By the end of the session, you know one of three things: the story is well-understood and ready to build, the story is too big and needs splitting, or there are too many unknowns and it needs more research first.
+By the end of the session, you know one of three things: the story is well understood and ready to build, the story is too big and needs splitting, or (like substitution) there are too many unknowns and it needs research first.
 All three are useful outcomes.
-The worst thing you can do with a vague story is ship it unexplored, with unknown assumptions and no validation.
-You may choose to build part of it to learn what’s missing, then revisit and possibly rewrite the story before you commit to the delivery.
+The expensive fourth option is the default everywhere: shipping the story unexplored and discovering the assumptions in production.

 The first session: “Subscribe to a produce box”